donal/odnd-junior-3lbb/README.md

 15    |   2   |    4    |    6    |    7    |    6
 16    |   2   |    4    |    6    |    7    |    6

-### Magic weapons and armour

-In non-fantastic combat, magical armour reduces number of attacks, and magical weapons increases it.

 # Generate a character

 ## Abilities